handiandi/brt/README.md

 - -d [integer]: Define how many digits there should be, after renaming.
 Default: 3

 ### Examples
-`./brt directory/`
+`brt directory/`
 Here will the files in directory be renamed so they have 3 digits per integer in the filenames (1 --> 001 and 20 --> 020)

-`./brt directory/ -d 5`
+`brt directory/ -d 5`
 Here will the files in directory be renamed so they have 5 digits per integer in the filenames (1 --> 00001 and 20 --> 00020)

-`./brt directory/ -r -d 5`
+`brt directory/ -r -d 5`
 Here will the files in directory AND files in all subdirectories be renamed so they have 5 digits per integer in the filenames (1 --> 00001 and 20 --> 00020)

 ## Man page
 ---
-I have created a man page (the .008 file) you can use if you install it (Google for how to do this).
+I have created a man page (the .7 file) you can use if you install it via install.sh.
-After this you can use `man brt` for reading the man page
+Use `man brt` for reading the man page

 ## Contact
 ---